ufb007/achiive-tennis-challenge/README.md

     - Used Jest for testing
     - No error handling as no input from user is required, only options to select from

+### How the game works
+    - Prompt options of a list of famous tennis players to select who will be player 1 and 2
+    - You then select who serves
+    - It will show who's playing who [name] vs [name]
+    - The game now starts with the two selected players where you select who gets the next point
+    - It will end with the winner once there is two clear points from 40 points
+    - It will display DEUCE when both players reach 40 - 40
+    - It will go to ADV and come back to DEUCE if the opposing player gets the point

 ### Install Node modules
 ```bash
 npm install